stuajnht/HAP-for-iOS/FAQ.md

    * Debug - Detailed and developer orentated messages
 4. Run the HAP+ app as you have been doing to recreate the problem
 5. Browse to a folder that you can upload to, and from the upload menu, press the "Save Log Files" option (this will be a new item to the popover)
-6. All log files from the device will be uploaded to the current folder as a zip file and can be opened to see what is causing the problem
+6. All log files from the device will be uploaded to the current folder as a zip file, and it can be opened on another computer to see what is causing the problem

+> :information_source: If you are unable to log in, complete steps 1 - 4 above, then tap the name of the app on the login screen 10 times.
+An email will be created with the log files attached (assuming an email account is set up on the device).
+This limit is set to prevent any accidental triggering